AmulyaSKumar/4thSem_RVCE-2022Scheme/IOT_LabPrograms/DHT11.md

     # Wait before taking the next reading
     time.sleep(15)
 ```
+### Question
+What does `use_pulseio=False` mean in the `adafruit_dht.DHT11` sensor library?
+The `use_pulseio=False` argument disables the use of PulseIO, which reads pulse lengths from the DHT sensor.
+It is useful on microcontrollers that don’t support PulseIO or when PulseIO causes compatibility issues.
+The library will use alternate methods for reading data in this case.

 ### Applications
 - **Weather Monitoring:** Used in home weather stations to track local weather conditions.